Inokinoki/inoki-blog/source/_posts/My-journey-on-raspberrypi-jtag-debugging.md

 So, it is the ST-Link work which does not work in my case.
 The hardware debugging is painful.

-PS: The BCM2835 with ARM11 (Raspberry Pi 1, zero) does not seem to work with ST-Link v2 later rev/v3 direct dap API due the firmware, according to [Ticket 280 of OpenOCD](https://sourceforge.net/p/openocd/tickets/280/).
+PS: The BCM2835 with ARM11 (Raspberry Pi 1, zero) does not seem to work with ST-Link High Level Abstraction(HLA), according to [Ticket 280 of OpenOCD](https://sourceforge.net/p/openocd/tickets/280/).
+But it might be possible with Direct DAP, which exists in ST-Link v2 later firmware and ST-Link 3.

 ## FTDI FT232H